zvada/technology/docs/policy/flexible-release-model.md

 4.  **Weekly, the Release Manager evaluates packages that are ready for release; when a sufficient number of important packages are ready**[1]**, the Release Manager schedules a release date and announces it.
 For urgent changes, the Release Manager evaluates the packages as soon as they are tested**

-5. The Software and Release Team perform pre-release testing, release the packages, and announce the release
+5. The Software and Release Team performs pre-release testing, releases the packages, and announces the release

-Note: The release dates of parallel release series (e.g., 3.3 and 3.4) will not have to coincide, as they have in the past.
+Note: The release dates of parallel release series (e.g., 3.3 and 3.4) do not have to coincide, as they have in the past.

-[1] The threshold for “sufficient number of important packages” will be determined by the Release Manager, with input from the other Technology Area leaders.
+[1] The threshold for “sufficient number of important packages” is determined by the Release Manager, with input from the other Technology Area leaders.